-Kinks, unfortunately, provide no means of distinguishing high frictions from low underlying elasticities without making strong assumptions on the form frictions take and how they vary across income levels (as done by e.g. Gelber et al., 2015).
+Kinks, unfortunately, provide no means of distinguishing high frictions from low underlying elasticities without variation in the size or location of the kink, and even then only with assumptions on the form frictions take or multiple changes in the size of kinks (Gelber et al., 2017).
 Kleven and Waseem (2013) show that notches provide a more promising source of variation for separating them.
 This is because notches provide an additional empirical moment - the observed density in the strictly dominated region above the notch - that can be used to account for attenuation from frictions.

-Figure 10.: Estimating the elasticity of taxable earnings at a notch below a notch n and substantial mass in the dominated region [n, n+d] above: like that observed at the NICs Lower Earnings Limit earlier (Figure 7).
+To illustrate this, Figure 10 shows a simulated distribution of earnings that exhibits bunching below a notch n and substantial mass in the dominated region [n, n+d] above: like that observed at the NICs Lower Earnings Limit earlier (Figure 7).
 Given an estimate of the counterfactual distribution of earnings (the solid grey curve), we have an estimate of the excess (bunching) mass below the threshold $(\hat{b})$ , the difference between the empirical and counterfactual distributions in the range $[z_l, n]$ ), which can be used to estimate the attenuated earnings response of the (mean-elasticity) marginal buncher, $\Delta z$ , simply by filling out the amount of the bunching mass $\hat{b}$ under the counterfactual distribution of earnings starting at n.